mpi-sws-rse/ltltalk-frontend/documentation/syntaxsemantics.md

 If a specification is realizable, a controller is synthesized and the spec is executed.
 If not, it reports unrealizability and asks user to change it/remove it from the program.

   - `Spec -> move Direction` *robot moves one space in the direction `up`, `down`, `right`, or `left`*
-  - `Spec -> visit Location while avoiding Area`  *robot should visit Location (Collection, Area or Point) , and while doing this not enter any point of Area*
+  - `Spec -> visit Location while avoiding Area`  *robot should visit Location (Collection, Area or Point) , and while doing this not enter any point of Area \ Location*
   - `Spec -> visit Location`  *syntactic sugar for __visit Location while avoiding $`\emptyset`$__*
   - `Spec -> pick LimitedItem` *pick item(s) defined by item definition I (from your current point).
 If nothing can be picked, the specification is considered unrealizable*
   - `Spec -> drop LimitedItem` *drop item(s) defined by item definition I that it currently has (it should drop it on its location).
 If nothing can be dropped, the specification is considered unrealizable*